GSA-TTS/identity-site/content/_en/partners/security-experience.md

 simple: >-
     ### Simple, secure login for everyone.

-    <b>Using our product is simple and secure.</b> Whether users interact with our product once or multiple times a day, their experience with Login.gov will be seamless.
+    **Using our product is simple and secure.** Whether users interact with our product once or multiple times a day, their experience with Login.gov will be seamless.
 Design and content facilitates ease of use and allows users to focus on the task they are trying to complete with our partner agencies.
 considerations3: >-
     #### Key considerations